saucelabs/real-device-api/README.md

 **once** and run tests back-to-back, cutting out repetitive setup and wait times.

 For a quick start, please see **[Faster, Smarter Appium Testing with RDC Access API Sessions.](./SAUCE_LABS_HOSTED_APPIUM.md)**.

+## Real-Time Debugging

+Tap into the device's live stream to see system logs, Appium logs, and network traffic in real-time.
+Check out our **[Companion Socket Guide](./COMPANION_SOCKET.md)** to learn how to filter and capture exactly what you need.